devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Step 5: Interpretation of Results

-- **Data Overview**: The initial inspection provides insights into the number of records and columns.
+- Data Overview: The initial inspection provides insights into the number of records and columns.
 It helps identify any data types that may need conversion (e.g., date fields).
-- **Summary Statistics**: The grouped data gives us a clear picture of how each product line is performing in terms of sales and quantity sold.
+- Summary Statistics: The grouped data gives us a clear picture of how each product line is performing in terms of sales and quantity sold.
 For instance:
-  - **Count** indicates how many transactions occurred for each product line.
+  - Count indicates how many transactions occurred for each product line.
-  - **Total Sales** shows the overall revenue generated from each product line.
+  - Total Sales shows the overall revenue generated from each product line.
-  - **Average Sales** provides insight into the average transaction value.
+  - Average Sales provides insight into the average transaction value.
-- **Visualization**: The bar plot visually represents total sales across different product lines, making it easy to identify which categories are performing best.
+- Visualization: The bar plot visually represents total sales across different product lines, making it easy to identify which categories are performing best.

 #### Conclusion